 Mark the recommendation as done

-If Semly detects a prompt where the competition is visible and your brand doesn't show up in the answers, it can suggest creating content.
+If Semly detects a prompt where the competitors is visible and your brand doesn't appear in the answers, it can suggest creating content.

 article topic